JennyLu2004/JennyLu/README.md

 # Jenny Lu
-- Data Science student at the University of Arkansas with a concentration of Supply Chain.
+- Data Science student at the University of Arkansas with a concentration on Finance.
 - Interested in using data to explore fascinating findings and to solve real-world business problems.
 - Self-taught SQL and Python and created personal projects to review and enhance knowledge.
 - Acquire vast knowledge about Finance, Marketing and Investing from reading books.